The role of central banks in addressing inequality

 Athanasios Orphanides is a Professor of the Practice of Global Economics and Management at the MIT Sloan School of Management.

-He is also an Honorary Advisor to the Bank of Japan’s Institute for Monetary and Economic Studies, a member of the Shadow Open Market Committee, a Research Fellow at the Centre for Economic Policy Research, a Senior Fellow at the Center for Financial Studies, and a Research Fellow at the Institute for Monetary and Financial Stability.
+He is also an honorary advisor to the Bank of Japan’s Institute for Monetary and Economic Studies, a member of the Shadow Open Market Committee, a Research Fellow at the Centre for Economic Policy Research, a Senior Fellow at the Center for Financial Studies, a Research Fellow at the Institute for Monetary and Financial Stability, and a Fellow at the European Money and Finance Forum (SUERF).

 Athanasios Orphanides obtained undergraduate degrees in mathematics and economics as well as a PhD in economics from MIT.